Could you be happier at work?

 Using a champion or committee model to improve happiness at work can be incredibly powerful.
 It's particularly useful in medium to large organizations, but any organization that's identified a need to build and sustain momentum for their happiness initiative can benefit from having a group of people to champion it.

-Most of the organizations we work with rotate champions to make the role do-able.
+Many of the organizations who use this model rotate champions to make the role do-able.
 The transition of people into and out of the group is staggered, so champions can transfer knowledge to one another and the group's growing expertise is not lost.
 In the strongest Champion Models, meeting time is created at the Board Level for Champions to report on key improvements and challenges to decision-makers with a company-wide remit.